Sports in Asia

-Association football (also known as soccer) is the most popular sport in almost all Asian countries.
-Cricket is the second most popular sport in Asia, and is most popular in South Asia.
-Other popular sports in Asia include baseball, basketball, badminton and table tennis among others.
-There are also some traditional sports that are popular in certain regions of Asia, such as the traditional South Asian sports of kabaddi and kho-kho.
-Top sporting nations/regions in Asia include China, Japan, South Korea, Taiwan, India, Iran, Pakistan, Kazakhstan and Uzbekistan.
+Association football is the most popular sport in Asia.
+Basketball is the second most popular sport in Asia, mostly popular in East Asia.
+Cricket is the third most popular sport in Asia, and is most popular in South Asia.
+Other popular sports in Asia include baseball, badminton and table tennis among others.
+There are also some traditional sports that are popular in certain regions of Asia, such as the South Asian sports kabaddi and kho-kho, and sepak takraw in Southeast Asia.
+Top sporting nations/regions in Asia include China, Japan, South Korea, Taiwan, India, Iran, Kazakhstan and Uzbekistan.